dentarg/auth0-blog/_posts/2017-12-17-developing-npm-packages.markdown

 Encrypt API key? |yes|
 ```

-We can inspect our `.travis.yml` file to see what changed:
+We also have to [prevent Travis CI from deleting the `./lib` directory created during the build process, otherwise it wouldn't be uploaded to NPM when publishing](https://docs.travis-ci.com/user/deployment#Uploading-Files-and-skip_cleanup).
+In the end, our `.travis.yml` file will look similar to this:

 ```yml
 language: node_js